olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/other-items.md

 Free tier:
 As part of the AWS Free Tier, you can get started with Amazon EFS for free.
 Upon sign-up, new AWS customers receive 5 GB of Amazon EFS storage in the EFS Standard storage class for **12 months**.
 The AWS Free Tier is not applicable to files stored in the EFS One Zone storage class.

 Sounds good.
 I hope I'll get the citizenship before those 12 months!
 Although realistically speaking, I will continue using AWS storage for other projects, so pay day will come.
+It will only be $0.09 per GB per month, though.

 Amazon Standard class looks good and it's covered by the Free Tier.